 "Being an author, I write alone; when I make films, it is a conversation with many others,” she also admitted, and pointed to the importance of the people involved in a project by saying “a script is a script is a script; but the person you are working with matters."

 Perhaps the most surprising admission by the Scottish actress came when she said that "it is no secret that I am perfectly alright to have no lines at all.
 I would prefer to work silent; words are another whole story.
 But I like to know how the choices of the characters, what their body is like, how they walk around, what kind of face they present…”

 Swinton also got teary eyed remembering something her son, who was 9 years old at the time, asked her at bedtime one night: “what were people’s dreams like before the cinema was invented?”
 And one wondered even what the world was like before the magic of film came along.

-It was enjoyable to watch clips of Rosi's films, from his early and deeply moving 'Boatman' shot in Benares, India to 'Below Sea Level' a look at a down-on-their-luck community in California, to 'El Sicario, Room 164' based on an article by the late Charles Bowden, about a hitman of the Mexican drug cartel, as well as the Venice Golden Lion winner 'Sacro GRA' featuring the lives of people who live around the circular highway that connects all roads outside Rome.
-Of course, Rosi's 'Fire at Sea' was nominated for a Best Documentary Oscar in 2017, after winning the Golden Bear at Berlinale the year before.
+It was enjoyable to watch clips of Rosi's films, from his early and deeply moving 'Boatman' shot in Benares, to 'Below Sea Level' a powerful look at a down-on-their-luck community in the desert community of Slab City, California, to 'El Sicario, Room 164' based on an article by the late Charles Bowden, about a hitman for the Mexican drug cartel who is now in hiding, as well as the Venice Golden Lion winner 'Sacro GRA' featuring the lives of people who live around the circular highway that connects all roads outside Rome.
+And of course, Rosi's 'Fire at Sea' which was nominated for a Best Documentary Oscar in 2017, after winning the Golden Bear at Berlinale the year before.